pdav5883/web-salad/README.md

 - `sudo python3 app.py`

 In Route53 update the IPv4 record set for `salad.{your-domain}` to the public IPv4 of the EC2 instance running the server.

+## WIP
+- See when players have submitted words on roster (can't start game without)
+- Way to constrain teams so pairs are separated
+- Auth and error handling on all pages
+- Noise still broken for IOS even though test page works
+- Add statistics at gameover screen (MVP, hardest word, easiest word, total game length)
+- If there is time remaining between rounds and next round is shorter time, use diff or ratio
+- Data model
+- Styling framework